KHungeberg/KHungeberg/README.md

 - 👀 I’m interested in ...
 Data analysis, mathematics and science
 - 🌱 I’m currently learning ...
 Python and R
 - 💞️ I’m looking to collaborate on ...
 Small innovative projects
-- 📫 How to reach me ... kristianulrikh@hotmail.com
+- 📫 How to reach me ... kristianulrikh@hotmail.com or linkedin.com/in/kristian-hungeberg-321b89136

 <!---
 KHungeberg/KHungeberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.